Pathoschild/smapi-mod-dump/source/~kdau/PublicAccessTV/promo/README-moddrop.md

 * [Stardew Valley Expanded](https://www.nexusmods.com/stardewvalley/mods/3753) (different arrangement of garbage cans)

-When one of the following mods is installed, the related channel is disabled because it would not be accurate:
+When one of the following mods is installed, the related channel is hidden because it would not be accurate:

 * [Better Garbage Cans](https://www.nexusmods.com/stardewvalley/mods/4171)
 * [Better Train Loot](https://www.nexusmods.com/stardewvalley/mods/4234)